p4-vergeio/docs/docs/implementation-guide/installguide-new.md

 3. **If necessary, have VLAN id(s) available** to specify during install.
 PVID ports are always preferred, but VLAN tags can be accommodated where necessary.

-4. vSAN Encryption - It is important to determine if you will be using optional AE6256 encryption for the vSAN as this option cannot be changed after installation.
+4. vSAN Encryption - It is important to determine if you will be using optional AES256 encryption for the vSAN as this option cannot be changed after installation.
 If encryption will be selected, the generated key can be saved to a USB drive or other dedicated storage device; this device will need to be plugged in before that point of the installation.

 ### Server BIOS settings
 Proper BIOS settings will help towards ensuring successful VergeOS operation.
 These BIOS settings should be verified on each node prior to install:

 - Virtualization enabled
-- All storage adapters and/or RAID cards set to JBOD
+- All storage adapters and/or RAID cards set to HBA, JBOD, or Passthrough mode

+---
 ## Install the Primary Controller Node
 !!! warning "VergeOS is installed as a complete operating system on each node.
 Selected drives are formatted and existing data on those drives will be lost."